-With winter having arrived in most parts of India, it is essential to take care of your child's health.
+As winter has arrived, it is essential to take care of your child's health.
 Here are a few winter care tips for your child.
 There are lots of myths around winter.
 Let's bust some myths.

 By Malini Gopalakrishnan

 Winter’s here and it’s time to dig out the sweaters and stock up on soup and hot chocolate.
 To help you with your winter care, we have some expert tips.
-Use these tips from Dr Virender Kumar, Paediatrician and Senior Consultant, at Sri Balaji Action Medical Institute to help your child relish the season by staying warm and safe.
+Use these tips from Dr Virender Kumar, who is a Paediatrician and Senior Consultant at a leading medical centre in New Delhi.
+You can help your child relish the season by staying warm and safe.

 The flu virus thrives more in winter as compared to summer.
 While there is little you can do to stop the flu, the following measures can help your child stay cosy and healthy: